 In addition to reporting, Stephanie regularly does freelance editing, research and fact checking for news organizations and individual clients.
 A wandering freelancer at heart, she is happiest splitting her time between courthouses in San Francisco, shisha cafes in Cairo, ferries in Istanbul and comedors in Guatemala.

-She is originally from the rain-soaked, over-caffeinated city of Portland, Ore., and sometimes still misses the smell of pine trees (but not the rain).
+She is originally from the rain-soaked, over-caffeinated city of Portland, Ore., and has also lived in Boston, Seattle and LA.

 Contact her at stephaniericeSF at gmail.
 Follow on Twitter @stephaniericeSF.
 Se habla español!